dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/3-d-graphics-overview.md

 ms.assetid: 67f31ed4-e36b-4b02-9889-dcce245d7afc
 ---
 # 3D Graphics Overview

-<a name="introduction"></a> The 3D functionality in WPF is not designed to provide a full-featured game-development platform.
+<a name="introduction"></a> The 3D functionality in Windows Presentation Foundation (WPF) enables developers to draw, transform, and animate 3D graphics in both markup and procedural code.
+Developers can combine 2D and 3D graphics to create rich controls, provide complex illustrations of data, or enhance the user experience of an application's interface.
+3D support in WPF is not designed to provide a full-featured game-development platform.
 This topic provides an overview of 3D functionality in the WPF graphics system.

 <a name="threed_in_2d"></a>
 ## 3D in a 2D Container
  3D graphics content in WPF is encapsulated in an element, <xref:System.Windows.Controls.Viewport3D>, that can participate in the two-dimensional element structure.
 The graphics system treats <xref:System.Windows.Controls.Viewport3D> as a two-dimensional visual element like many others in WPF. <xref:System.Windows.Controls.Viewport3D> functions as a window—a viewport—into a three-dimensional scene.
 More accurately, it is a surface on which a 3D scene is projected.

  In a conventional 2D application, use <xref:System.Windows.Controls.Viewport3D> as you would another container element like Grid or Canvas.
 Although you can use <xref:System.Windows.Controls.Viewport3D> with other 2D drawing objects in the same scene graph, you cannot interpenetrate 2D and 3D objects within a <xref:System.Windows.Controls.Viewport3D>.
 This topic will focus on how to draw 3D graphics inside the <xref:System.Windows.Controls.Viewport3D>.